MislavJaksic/Client-Interviews/README.md

 ### [Atlantic Group](https://www.atlantic.hr/en/)

-During Atlantic's business case presentation I decided to be a notekeeper.
+During Atlantic's business case presentation I decided to be a note keeper.
 I paid careful attention to the presentation and took down notes.

 Atlantic said they would publish the slideshow, but not when if would be available.